resource-watch/slate/source/includes/api/_jiminy.md

 # Jiminy

-[Jiminy](https://github.com/vizzuality/jiminy) is a lightweight library that powers this api endopoint whose aim is to infer which type of charts can be obtained from a dataset.
+[Jiminy](https://github.com/vizzuality/jiminy) is a lightweight library that powers this api endpoint whose aim is to infer which type of charts can be obtained from a dataset.

 To get the jiminy information from a query, you can do the following request: